mehmetcanakbay/abilitySystem-unity/README.md

 }
 ```

 After this you can override as many functions as you want to create your own ability.
-After that, dont forget to add "Create Asset Menu" at the top, which will let you create the SO object itself in editor.
+After that, dont forget to add "Create Asset Menu" at the top, which will let you create the SO object in editor.
 This is the final script used in this example project:

 ```c#